 It got so bad that during stoppages, arena workers skated around the ice waving bed sheets in an attempt to dissipate the fog.

 In the 1982-83 season, Tom Barrasso was playing for the Acton-Boxborough Colonials, a high school in Massachusetts.
 He put up a minuscule .99GAA, and went 22-0-1 that season.
 It was good enough to get him drafted 5th overall by the Buffalo Sabres.

 The next season, as an 18-year-old, Barrasso skipped college and went straight from high school to the NHL.
 He won the Calder Trophy and Vezina Trophy.
 The notion of goalies being drafted straight from high school in today’s NHL is strange enough.
 The idea that one could go straight to the NHL, skipping all development, and be the best goalie in the league is absolutely stupefying.

 3. A 3-Time Consecutive Stanley Cup Champion

-When the Chicago Blackhawks won their third Stanley Cup in six years last season, many labeled them a dynasty in the NHL.
+When the Chicago Blackhawks won their third Stanley Cup in six years a few years ago, many labeled them a dynasty in the NHL.
 It’s a title that they deserve, but many have more accurately labeled them a “modern dynasty”.
 What makes them modern is that they’ve had to do it within the constraints of the salary cap.